SixArm/gitconfig-settings/README.md

        path = sixarm_git_gitconfig/gitconfig.d/specific-to-osx.txt

 If you prefer to have full control of these files, then you can copy them wherever you like on your system, and edit them as you like.

+If your system is Apple OSX, and you want to use your system's keychain credential manager, then add this:

+    [include]
+       path = sixarm_git_gitconfig/gitconfig.d/specific-to-osx

+If your system is Microsoft Windows, and you want to use your system's credential manager, then add this:

+    [include]
+       path = sixarm_git_gitconfig/gitconfig.d/specific-to-windows.txt

 ## Alias shortcuts